Lucas-Barrios/lab_llm_judges_Lucas_Barrios/benchmark_audit.md

 # Benchmark Audit
-## Kairos_new Competitive Intelligence Pipeline
+## Competitive Intelligence Pipeline
 **Author:** Lucas Barrios | **Date:** May 2026

 ---

 ## Overview

-This audit evaluates three public benchmarks for relevance to the Kairos_new evaluation scenario: a Next.js admin CRM integrated with an autonomous Python/LangGraph competitive intelligence agent.
+This audit evaluates three public benchmarks for relevance to the consulting firm evaluation scenario I picked: a Next.js admin CRM integrated with an autonomous Python/LangGraph competitive intelligence agent.
 The system triggers research via UI, runs a Python subprocess, writes results to Supabase, generates a PDF report, and delivers it via Slack.
 Known architectural failure modes include silent pipeline failures, fuzzy status detection, a dead `--pdf` parameter, cross-database inconsistency, and a Vercel serverless process boundary incompatibility.

 No benchmark was found to be usable as-is.
 All three are recommended for **adaptation only** — borrowing their evaluation methodology and applying it to Kairos_new's specific architecture.